 Emergency cash: UK

-This is similar to the service offered to those who don't do mobile banking: online and telephone banking customers can get up to £300 in emergency cash - available to withdraw from Natwest, RBS or Ulster Bank ATMs with a unique code.
+Online and telephone banking customers can get up to £300 in emergency cash.
+This is available to withdraw from Natwest, RBS or Tesco ATMs with a unique code.

-Customers who aren't signed up to online or phone banking can access £60 until they get their new card.
+Even customers who aren't signed up to online or phone banking can access £60 until they get their new card.

 Emergency cash: abroad